 - Rhyll Jetty Activity Area precinct plan - $30,000

-Our investment in capital projects continues to be a priority with a program of $28 million.
-This program includes:
+Our investment in capital projects continued to be a priority with a program of $28 million.
+This program included:

 - Land purchases and associated building works - $10.93 million